Sabercat Creek Riparian Habitat Restoration Project

 Why remove these non-native plants?
 These non-native invasive plants do not provide significant habitat for wildlife and grow in an “out of control” manner, taking over space and crowding out the natural vegetation.
 Invasive vines, such as English ivy, can create dangerous situations, especially in urban natural areas, by climbing trees and adding weight to limbs and reducing air flow around the tree's trunk, which make the trees more susceptible to canopy failure, wind stress and disease.
 English ivy can also take over and then grow out of yards, in the process damage buildings and fences.

-The restoration work included:
+The restoration work will include:

 - Removal of flagged dead and diseased elm trees